lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Production/Pallet Production.md

 The history of pallet production is tracked in *Pallet Movement Entries* where usage and output events are logged when pallet production lines are processed.
 For each pallet production line two entries are stored in *Pallet Movement Entries*.
 The first entry is of type *usage* and shows the used pallet ID, pallet lot and quantity.
 The second entry is of type *output* and shows the output pallet ID, generated pallet lot no. and output quantity.
 The Production Document No. as was entered on the pallet production lines are also stored in a field in *Pallet Movement Entries*.
-By filtering the pallet movement entries by Document No. it is thus eg. possible to see the full details of the ‘run’ that was processed.
+By filtering the pallet movement entries by Document No. it is thus eg. possible to see the full details of the 'run’ that was processed.